Jharkhand has a population of about 4.10 crore across 24 districts, with roughly 1.17 crore young people aged 15 to 29.

-Government-funded short skill courses under PMKVY in Jharkhand most often train young people as Sewing Machine Operator, Craft Baker, Assistant Electrician.
+Government-funded short skill courses under PMKVY in Jharkhand most often train young people as Sewing Machine Operator, Craft Baker, Multi Skill Technician (Electrical).

 The most-taken Industrial Training Institute (ITI) trades by admission are Electrician (NSQF), Fitter (NSQF), Mechanic Diesel (NSQF).